MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.409.md

 (2) The guaranty agency must execute an assignment to the United States of America of all right, title, and interest in the promissory note or judgment evidencing a loan assigned under this section.
 If more than one loan is made under an MPN, the assignment of the note only applies to the loan or loans being assigned to the Secretary.

-(3) If the agency does not provide the required information and documentation in the form and format required by the Secretary, the Secretary may, at his option -
+(3) If the agency does not provide the required information and documentation in the form and format required by the Secretary, the Secretary may, at his option—

 (i) Allow the agency to revise the agency's submission to include the required information and documentation in the specified form and format;